 In my experience, the first step in leaving fear is uncovering and learning about your own!
 This can take years, even decades as we often have layers of fear.
 For quite a few years I've held a prayer to become absolutely fearless.
 I visited Hemkunt, a mountaintop in the Himalayas in India with that prayer, where my teacher had shared that the ‘10th master and founder of the Sikhs’ had meditated for lifetimes prior to incarnating to serve and protect those in and around India as Guru Gobind Singh.
-He was a wonderful humanitarian and saint-soldier in the late 1600’s/early 1700’s when there was tyrannic religious oppression there.
+He was a wonderful humanitarian and saint-soldier who lived in the late 1600’s/early 1700’s when there was tyrannic religious oppression there.

 For almost 50 years I have gratefully immersed myself in Kundalini Yoga and meditation (Naam Simran).
 Possibly you have a different methodology or practice you embrace that elevates you and your capacity to handle stress, be expansive, uplifted and do your best to serve others and behave excellently largely - all good!
 It has been an interesting journey for me.
 Kundalini Yoga is referred to as the ‘yoga of awareness’.
 With consistent practice it can be wonderfully uplifting, healing, and enriching and at the same time regularly challenging, as we become more aware of how difficult things we’ve endured and experienced in this life have profoundly affected us.
 Flashing through our sub-conscious ‘radar’, all elements of trauma and unresolved issues and situations will come to the fore.
-Then we have an opportunity to address those through varied means and begin to heal ourselves - or not and continuing to live with our ‘diminished’ self.
+Then we have an opportunity to address those through varied means and begin to heal ourselves - or not, continuing to live with our ‘diminished’ self.